Elements-Agency/benjaminjyoung/content/story/avalanche-lilies/index.md

     - Featured in the 2025 OWS’s Traveling Exhibit hosted at Marathon Center for the Performing Arts in Findlay, Ohio.
     - Featured in the 2025 OWS's Traveling Exhibit hosted at Piqua Public Library in Piqua, Ohio.

-collection: Hart of a Man
+collection: Back into The Light
 ---

 There are moments in life that stay suspended in time—promises made, hopes whispered, dreams never fully realized. ___Avalanche Lilies___ is born from one of those moments.